dilshanf/firmstep/README.md

 This application is made using CodeIgniter a popular PHP Framework.
 CodeIgniter provides a simple MVC approach that is easy to use for smaller tasks, and it's easy to set-up and get going.

 For the Queue table - I have used jQuery datatable (https://datatables.net/) a fully featured responsive solution.

 To update sql tables - Ajax + CodeIgniter

+I have implemented frontend validations for this using jquery validate (https://jqueryvalidation.org/)

 To install please follow these steps